 Mrs Shelley McCubbin – Teaching and Learning Assistant

 Mrs McCubbin works with small groups of children, individual children and supports the class teachers in moving learning forward.
-She thoroughly enjoys helping our children and seeing them overcome barriers to their learning and identifying next steps.
-She enjoys helping children who have particular learning needs to fulfill their potential.
+She thoroughly enjoys helping our children and helping them to develop in a kind and caring way.
+She enjoys identifying their next steps and helping children achieve their targets.

 In her spare time, Mrs McCubbin enjoys running and often takes part in organised runs and charity events.
 She recently completed the couch to 5k app and now runs regularly.
 Mrs McCubbin is also a creative person and over the last year she enjoys sewing, making patchwork quilts and baby items.
-She also enjoys cooking and baking, especially when she gets the opportunity to do this with her children.
+She also enjoys cooking and baking, especially with her children.

-Miss Harriet Smith – Teaching and Learning Assistant
+Miss Emma Barnes – Teaching and Learning Assistant

 Mrs Suzanna Phillimore – Finance and Admin Manager

-Mrs Phillimore is an experience Finance and Admin Manager, most recently working in a local Warwickshire school in Nuneaton.
+Mrs Phillimore is an experienced Finance and Admin Manager, most recently working in a local Warwickshire school in Bedworth.
 Mrs Phillimore has a wealth of experience within both Finance and Admin.
 Mrs Phillimore will manage all our school finances and also oversee Health and Safety within school.